 Choosing a Quality Spacer

-Though the gas pockets between the panes provides excellent insulation, heat also moved through the spacers limiting the windows potential energy efficiency.
-When buying triple pane windows make sure you get a “warm edge spacer”.
-This spacer is more effective at slowing heat down and making the windows more efficient.
+Though the gas pockets between panes provide excellent insulation, heat moves through the spacers, which limits a window’s potential energy efficiency.
+If you’re buying triple pane windows, make sure to get a “warm edge spacer”.
+These are more effective at slowing heat down and, therefore, make your windows more efficient.

 Getting an Upgraded Gas

-Simply switching from the air you breathe to another gas with a higher insulating factor like argon or krypton can make a noticeable difference.
-Argon gas is the most common insulating gas used because it’s clear, non-toxic and doesn’t have an odor.
-Krypton has those same qualities, but provides an even higher level of insulation.
-Triple pane windows provide two pockets for gas, so you can have them both filled with whatever gas you choose to use for the biggest benefit.
+Krypton has those same qualities, but it provides an even higher level of insulation.
+Triple pane windows provide two pockets for gas, so you can have them both filled with whichever gas you choose.

 More Protective Coatings

-If you’re shopping for windows, you may hear about low-e coatings, which are special coatings designed to reflect heat back into the home when it tries to escape.
-Since only one coating can be put on per section of glass, triple pane windows offer more potential layers to coat and enhanced layers of protection if you wish to have them.
+If you’re shopping for windows, you may hear about low-e coatings, which are designed to reflect heat back into the home when it tries to escape.
+Since only one coating can be added to each section of glass, triple pane windows offer more potential layers to coat, meaning more insulative protection for your home.

 Triple pane windows are modern upgrades to double pane windows.
-Both options offer marked improvements over single pane windows, and almost every style of window today comes with double or triple pane glass depending on what your preferences are.
+Both options offer marked improvements over single pane windows, and almost every style of window today comes with double or triple pane glass depending on your preferences.